-This was the challenge the Crop Trust has given to three world-class photographers: to shed light on the complexities, triumphs, and surprises of crop diversity in action.
+The #CropsInColor campaign sheds light on the complexities, triumphs, and surprises of crop diversity in action.

+To most people, a bag of rice just looks like a bag of rice.
 What you can’t see are the artists at work behind the scenes: the genebanks conserving incredible collections of diversity from around the world; the plant breeders coaxing hidden potential out of a handful of seeds; and the innovative farmers who practice the ancient art of turning sunlight into food.

 Our #CropsInColor photographers, too, know something about making magic with light.
 They travel the world to capture the hidden stories of how crop diversity changes the way the world eats every day.
 Along the way they will use photos and videos to prove that crop diversity in action is not just essential – it’s amazing.

 Phase I (2015 – 2017)